helidon-io/helidon/docs/modules/metrics/metrics.md

 ### HTTP Transport Metrics

-Helidon's metrics integrations publish built-in HTTP transport meters in the vendor scope using the configured `MeterRegistry`.
+Helidon's metrics integrations publish built-in HTTP transport meters using the configured `MeterRegistry`.
 The WebServer metrics observer emits `role=server`; the WebClient metrics service emits `role=client`.
 These meters complement request metrics and tracing; they do not replace or change either feature.